tanay4768/peepalfarm/README.md

 6)	Fixing the size constraints so that ui will look nice in any layout.
 To Do :
 1)	Use Getx Binding to stop all controllers executing at the same time.
-2)	Using username as key to database.
+2)	Using username as key to database
+3)	Add a splash screen to the app